 If you will be making a similar poncho, consider downloading the pattern template before you go.
 It will give you a convenient place to put all of your own details so that you can keep track of the pattern but incorporate your own unique choices.

-To grab that resource, simply fill out the form below.
+To grab that resource, simply use the button below.
 That gives you access to my resource library where all of my free downloads are-including the 2T size pattern and fill-in-the-blank customizable pattern.
 Don’t forget to pin this to one of your boards for reference later, too!

 Keep the crafting delightful!